 See how designer Cisco Pinedo does more with less

-In Cisco Pinedo’s house, knickknacks are few and far between, which results in each item gaining a sense of importance and
+In Cisco Pinedo’s house, knickknacks are few and far between, which results in each item gaining a sense of importance and meaning.

 This makes the house feel peaceful and―by calling attention to the few well-edited pieces on display―also intensely personal.
 In this setting, even garden gnomes become art.